<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5472956&amp;fmt=gif">

 3. Align academic resources with student needs and academic pathways.

-These engagements have informed a series of field-facing assets, including this playbook.
 We hope that insights gathered from participating AASCU institutions and partners will support other institutions in reimagining relevant course scheduling policies, practices, and behaviors.

 Fast Facts